Matriarch

 From carefully choreographed fibers woven together to hold a familial story, like the strength of my grandmother’s hands.

-Holding the Matriarch: Workshop Reflections
+Holding the Matriarch: Workshop Reflections.
+Echoes of shared experience

 “We felt part of something bigger.”